Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 One possibility is that Lady Margaret did solve that problem.
 And her solution may be the real reason Wild Hunt folklore tells of hunts for female demons or innocent women.

-At the very least, Rockingham Forest's true past may be why Lady Margaret's biography is composed of allegories.
-And why Collyweston Palace had to be 'lost':
+At the very least, Rockingham Forest's true past may be why Lady Margaret's biography is obviously fabricated.
+And why Collyweston Palace itself had to be 'lost':

 Did England's best reputation management team 'lose' Collyweston Palace in the hope Lady Margaret's 'thing' didn't go mainstream?

-It is appropriate to question this extraordinary claim.
-Extraordinary claims require extraordinary evidence.
+This is an extraordinary claim.
+And extraordinary claims require extraordinary evidence.

 Sedlec still welcomes your custom.
 Source: The Dark Old-World